jrizz922/iCloud-Versioning/documentation/core-documentation.md

 - Version tracking information is managed by the `VersionManager` class
 - Commands will provide feedback about the operations performed

-jrizz922: Write documentation for this file

-GitHub Copilot: # iCloud Versioning Core Documentation

-This module provides the core functionality for the iCloud Versioning system, handling file tracking and version management.

 ## Class: VersionManager

 ### Overview